Aging & Impact on Society in Japan

 - enhancing education for returning Japanese children from overseas and foreign children in Japan.

-- Elementary, Middle, and High School in Japan
+- Schools in Japan

 - Pittfalls and Problems with Japanese Education (Tofugu)